MarybEdwards/SeniorResearch/README.md

   	sudo service vsftpd stop
   	sudo service vsftpd start
   	sudo add userNameOfOtherComputer
 in the file :

 	sudo nano /etc/passwd
 write/change:

 	jfkdlsa
 Exit to command line, then type

 	sudo passwd userNameOfOtherComputer
   	passWordOfOtherComputer
 in the file:

 	sudo nano ~/.bashrc
 write in

 	 alais encrypt = 'echo "your path is " ; pwd; cd / home/pathToEncryptionFile ; p$n2 calledAction.py; cd -'
+Test to double check the ftp connection by typing:

+	ftp ipAddressOfOtherComputer
+	ThisCOmputer'sUsername
+	ThisComputer'sPassword
+It does not come up with an error then the connection is good and everything is set up and you are ready to test it!
+Before sending an encrypted file you need to send a key so send a key from each computer by typing in encrypt and following the directions
+Then you can send a file by going to the directory where the file is stored and typing encrypt and following the directions To decrypt a file just go to the directory in which it was saved and type encrypt and follow the directions.